ashwin1596/ashwin1596/README.md

 A high-performance, distributed content identification system designed for processing millions of concurrent requests and petabytes of data daily.
 Built with modern C++17, demonstrating enterprise-grade backend engineering for large-scale systems.

 **Key Capabilities:**
-- Generates perceptual fingerprints from audio/video content
+- Generates perceptual fingerprints from audio content
 - Optimized database storage with advanced indexing for millions of fingerprints
 - Real-time matching with <100ms latency at scale
 - High-concurrency workloads using thread pools